-8.1.3 LCD settings
+7.1.3 LCD settings

 Backlight: Set screen brightness.
 Acceptable entries are from 1 to 10.
-It may also be turned off.

 Contrast: Set screen contrast.
 Acceptable entries are from 1 to 10.
-It may also be turned off.

 Dimmer time: Set delay before screen dimming.
 Times may be set from 5 seconds to 2 minutes in 5 second intervals.
 A setting of Off will force backlight to remain on as long as the transmitter is on.